When Taking Homeopathy Medicine (Treatment), What to Eat And What to Avoid

 Usually, small amounts of milk, for example in tea or coffee, do not cause any problems.
 Dairy products such as butter, cheese, and yogurt are also well tolerated.
 If milk is excluded, it should be replaced with low lactose milk or with Soya milk.
 This should be discussed with a dietician to ensure that the nutritional balance is maintained.

-Beer or other alcoholic drinks, excess of fruit or fruit juice, onions and spicy foods aggravate the symptoms in some patients and hence these are better avoided by them.
+Beer or other alcoholic drinks, excess fruit or fruit juice, onions, and spicy foods aggravate the symptoms in some patients and hence these are better avoided.

 Constipation is often associated with distal colitis and may aggravate the condition; therefore, it is important to eat sufficient fiber in the diet in order to prevent this.
 However, if dietary fiber cannot be tolerated without unpleasant symptoms, a bulking agent is advised instead (e.g. Methylcellulose, Fybogel or Normacol), with increased fluid intake to soften and regulate the motions.